-The partnership relies upon loan payoffs, borrowers' mortgage payments, partnership operations, sale of real estate owned and to a lesser degree, retention of income for the source of funds for new loans.
+The partnership relies upon loan payoffs, borrowers' mortgage payments, partnership operations and, sale of real estate owned and to a lesser degree, retention of income for the source of funds for new loans.
 Recently, mortgage interest rates have decreased somewhat from those available at the inception of the partnership.
 If interest rates were to increase substantially, the yield of the partnership's loans may provide lower yields than other comparable debt-related investments.
 Additionally, since the partnership has made primarily fixed rate loans, if interest rates were to rise, the likely result would be a slower prepayment rate for the partnership.
 This could cause a lower degree of liquidity as well as a slowdown in the ability of the partnership to invest in loans at the then current interest rates.
-Conversely, in the event interest rates were to decline, the partnership could experience significant borrower prepayments, which, if the partnership can only obtain the then existing lower rates of interest, principal, loan payoffs and from the partnership's sale of real estate owned properties.
+Conversely, in the event interest rates were to decline, the partnership could experience significant borrower prepayments, which, if the partnership can only obtain the then existing lower rates of interest may cause a dilution of the partnership's yield on loans, thereby lowering the partnership's overall yield to the limited partners.
+Cash is generated from borrower payments of interest, principal, loan payoffs and from the partnership's sale of real estate owned properties.

 Currently the credit and financial markets are facing a significant and prolonged disruption.
 As a result, loans are not readily available to borrowers or purchasers of real estate.
 These credit constraints have impacted the partnership and our borrowers' ability to sell properties or refinance their loans in the event they have difficulty making loan payments or their loan matures.
 Borrowers are also generally finding it more difficult to refinance or sell their properties due to the general decline in California real estate values in recent years.
 The partnership's loans generally have shorter maturity terms than typical mortgages.
 As a result, constraints on the ability of our borrowers to refinance their loans on or prior to maturity have had and will likely continue to have a negative impact on their ability to repay their loans.
 This has resulted, and may continue to result, in increasing number of loans designated as impaired.
-If, based upon current information and events, it is probable the partnership will be unable to collect all amounts due according to the contractual terms of the loan agreement; a loan may be designated as impaired.
+If, based upon current information and events, it is probable the partnership will be unable to collect all amounts due, according to the contractual terms of the loan agreement, a loan may be designated as impaired.
 Impaired loans are individually reviewed for ultimate collectability based on the fair value of the underlying collateral and the financial resources of the borrower.
-In the event a borrower is unable to repay a loan at maturity due to their inability to refinance the loan or otherwise, the partnership may consider extending the maturing loan through workouts or modifications, or foreclose on the property as the general partners deem appropriate based on their evaluation of each individual loan and the needs of the partnership's ability to invest in new loans or provide earnings and capital distributions.
+In the event a borrower is unable to repay a loan at maturity due to their inability to refinance the loan or otherwise, the partnership may consider extending the maturing loan through workouts or modifications, or foreclosing on the property as the general partners deem appropriate based on their evaluation of each individual loan.
+A slow down or reduction in loan repayments would likely reduce the partnership's cash flows and restrict the partnership's ability to invest in new loans or provide earnings and capital distributions.